Abdullah9192/Abdullah9192/README.md

 <h2 align="left">Hi 👋!
-My name is Abdullah and I'm a Full Stack Developer with over a 2+ years experience I build many scalable website , web portal , dashboards , e-comm , CRM's , I'm here to collaborate with you and build something innovative!</h2>
+My name is Abdullah and I'm a MERN Stack Developer with over a 2+ years experience I build many scalable website , web portal , dashboards , e-comm , CRM's , I'm here to collaborate with you and build something innovative!</h2>

 ###